LiamHz/liamhz.github.io/md-pages/logs.md

 I love the [new Valorant music video](https://youtu.be/DqgK4llE1cw), especially from 2:26 onwards where they animate a figure sprinting and every few frames the character & clothes change, while the gesture remains fluid throughout.

+[Ars Longa, Vita Brevis](https://youtu.be/bFWaRqkL84s) is my other favorite Valorant video

 I got good at drawing 2-minute gestures again

 <div class="ahs-pics">